 Mario joined Watsi on October 17th, 2016.
-Five years ago, Mario joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mario's most recent donation traveled 4,700 miles to support Shwe Win, a father from Burma, to fund kidney stone treatment.
+Six years ago, Mario joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mario's most recent donation traveled 5,600 miles to support Ly, a 48-year-old rice farmer from Cambodia, to fund a mastoidectomy.

 Mario has funded healthcare for 55 patients in 12 countries.